AlexsanderHamir/AlexsanderHamir/README.md

 ### ⚰️ Businesses Graveyard
 *Ideas so promising they almost convinced me to buy a Patagonia vest.*
 - **[PromptMash](https://github.com/AlexsanderHamir/Promptmesh)** - I built agent pipelining.
 Then I discovered n8n.
-- **[GhostDev](https://github.com/AlexsanderHamir/GhostDev)** - An "agentic system" to spawn and coordinate AI teams.
-The main coordination problem turned out to be keeping my ambition in check with reality.
+- **[GhostDev](https://github.com/AlexsanderHamir/GhostDev)** - A first-mover in the emergent autonomous agent orchestration space.
+We pioneered a novel approach to... [checks notes]... competing with every other dev on Twitter/X building the exact same thing.

 ### ⚰️ OSS Graveyard (The "Learning Experiences")
 *Here lie ideas that were... ahead of their time.
 Or behind.
 Mostly just behind.*